Hanover-CS/HC23-Isaac-Bevis-Senior-Project/Documents/annotated-bibliography.md

 ## Important protocols
 1. [ESP-NOW][4] is a WiFi protocol that doesn't require a network connection/router to function.
 It functions similar to a peer to peer network.
 It simplifies the upper 5 layers of WiFi network communication (Network, Transport, Session, Presentation, and Application) are simplified into one layer in ESP-NOW, making it more power efficient and responsive.
 I think that for a hacker standing by your car this would be harder to figure out how to crack and unlock (obviously you could just break a window but that is outside the scope of this project).
 2. [Bluetooth][6] The ESP32 can use the standard Bluetooth LE (Low Energy) protocol to communicate to other bluetooth compatible devices, such as a phone, laptop, or another ESP32-like device.
+3. [Regular WiFi][17] As mentioned in the coming sections, the Raspberry Pi Pico W is not currently compatible with bluetooth, and it also doesn't have an ESP-NOW equivalent.
+So one Pico must serve as an Access Point that the other connects too, the AP Pico must also host a web server to allow them to talk to each other.

 ## Microcontrollers
 The two options for microcontrollers that I have for this project are the [Raspberry Pi Pico Wireless][9] or the [ESP32][10].
 I picked these particular microcontrollers because they are very inexpensive ($6 each for the Pico, if you can find them in stock, and around $8 to $12 each for the ESP32 depending on where you get them, I got mine on eBay).